-(i) The Medium Term Fiscal Policy Statement;
+(i) The Medium-Term Fiscal Policy Statement;

 (ii) The Fiscal Policy Strategy Statement; and

-(iii) The Macro Economic Framework Statement
+(iii) The Macro-Economic Framework Statement

 2. General Discussion

-After few days of budget presentation, general discussion starts which usually, lasts for three to four days.
+After a few days of the budget presentation, general discussion starts which usually, lasts for three to four days.
 The House can discuss the budget as a whole or any question of principles involved but no motion can be moved at this stage.
 The scope of discussion is confined to an examination of the general scheme and structure of the budget.
 The finance minister or the railway minister (as the case may be) has the general right of reply at the end of the discussion.